arale61/ProxyAndSignError/README.md

     var textBased = new HashSet<string>(StringComparer.OrdinalIgnoreCase)
     {
         "application/json",
-        "application/xml"
+        "application/xml",
+        "text/html",
+        "text/plain",
+        "text/css",
+        "text/javascript",
+        "text/markdown",
+        "text/csv"
     };

     return textBased.Contains(GetContentType(request));
 }
 ```

-This enables to proxy and sign POST/PUT/PATCH requests with a body of type "application/json" or "application/xml" with combining both libraries.
+This enables to proxy and sign POST/PUT/PATCH requests with a body of type "application/json" or "application/xml" and other text based contents, with combining both libraries.

 ## Important notes on proposal
 I have limited time for this little proposal.